Principal Depository Bank Sample Clauses

 • Principal Depository Borrower shall maintain its principal depository and operating accounts with Bank.

-• Depository Banks The Borrowers and their Subsidiaries will maintain the Administrative Agent as its principal depository bank, including for the maintenance of operating, administrative, cash management, collection activity, and other deposit accounts for the conduct of its business.
+• Depository Banks The Borrower and each of its Subsidiaries will maintain the Administrative Agent as its principal depository bank, including for the maintenance of operating, administrative, cash management, collection activity, and other deposit accounts for the conduct of its business.
+Additionally, the Administrative Agent shall be the principal provider of other bank products to the Borrower and its Subsidiaries.

 • Initial Deposits On the Closing Date and on each Addition Date thereafter, the Servicer will deposit (in immediately available funds) into the Collection Account all Collections received after the applicable Cut-Off Date and through and including the Closing Date or Addition Date, as the case may be, in respect of Eligible Assets being transferred to and included as part of the Collateral on such date.